June 8, 2014

 Over the past few years that I have been writing for Liz on this platform, I seldom make direct reference to the nonprofit I established.
 It seems a bit self-indulgent, even though many of the topics I write about in “Independent Ideas” come directly from struggles I face as an entrepreneur in the nonprofit space.
 The nonprofit world itself is evolving into a hybrid model, with social entrepreneurism (#socent), social capitalism (#socap) and triple bottom line models (#tbl or #3bl) all attempting to reinvent the way people invest in each other.

 Because, really, that’s where real wealth is found: in each other.
 Each of us are resources: vast, untapped mines of creativity, talent, love and expression just waiting to be recognized and channeled.

 But I would have NEVER, ever have reached this platform without the influence of a wonderful community at SOBCon, founded in part by Liz Strauss.
-Right now, I’m typing this out before I get on a train that will take me to Chicago where I will reconnect with a vibrant community of impassioned, focused and brilliant people, all of whom care about the world around them.
+I actually chose Chicago as my current city in part because of meeting the amazing community through that conference.
+SOBCon begat a vibrant community of impassioned, focused and brilliant people, all of whom care about the world around them.

 They each have a different platform of business that reflects their perspective, but each has played a part in the success of Women With Drive Foundation.

-Fast forward to earlier this year when we awarded a car to a woman who was homeless in May 2011.
+Their input, support, expertise and leverage has helped us as an organization award cars to people like D, a woman who was homeless in May 2011.
 When we, as a nonprofit, invested in her, she transformed.
 One of the testimonials we received from one of her caseworkers read: